-English for Speakers of Other Languages: High Intermediate
+English for Speakers of Other Languages: Advanced

-The High Intermediate Certificate of Proficiency in ESOL verifies that a student has successfully completed a minimum of 12 units and a maximum of 17 units in one of the following patterns: 1) three ESOL core classes (Reading and Writing, Listening and Speaking, and Grammar) at the High Intermediate level; 2) two ESOL core classes at the High Intermediate level, and either an ESOL elective or any college-credit classes from any other discipline.
+The Advanced Certificate of Proficiency in ESOL verifies that a student has successfully completed a minimum of 10 units and a maximum of 15 units in one of the following patterns: 1) three ESOL core classes (Reading and Writing, Listening and Speaking, and Grammar) at the advanced level; 2) two ESOL core classes at the advanced level, and either an ESOL elective or any college-credit class from any other discipline.
 Students interested in completing this certificate should consult with the ESOL program chair and a counselor.